NuelEdeh/NuelEdeh/README.md

 - 👀 I’m passionare about human-led tech-powered innovation.
 - 🌱 I’m a chemical engineer and a founder at Neat.run.
 - 💞️ I’m looking to collaborate on open source projects and SaaS tools for productivity.
-- 📫 How to reach me: Twitter DMs are open: @Nuel_Edeh
+- 📫 How to reach me: nuel@getneat.io

 <!---
 NuelEdeh/NuelEdeh is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.